PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2018-06-29-semantic-segmentation-using-fully-convolutional-networks.markdown

 <!-- Why is it needed?
 What purpose does it solve? -->
 <p style="text-align: justify">
-  Here's the deal with this.
-Dense layers face the limitation that their input must always have a fixed size.
+  Here's the deal with this. <b>Dense layers face the limitation that their input must always have a fixed size.
 Images, as they go, can be of any size.
 That is, we may have images of different sizes within a training batch.
 Likewise, it is not necessary that the image we perform inference on should have dimensions same as any of the training images.
-Note that this issue of dense layers requiring fixed input size doesn't present with convolutional layers.
+Note that this issue of dense layers requiring fixed input size doesn't present with convolutional layers</b>.
 The input to a convolutional layer can be of any size and the weights of the layer would still work and still give outputs.
 The VGG-16 architecture presented above has three fully connected (dense) layers at the very end (<code>fc1</code>, <code>fc2</code> and <code>fc3</code>) and we must take care of them if we are to build an FCN.
 As the name goes, "Fully Convolutional Networks" should only have convolutional layers.
-Hence, to accomodate the name, we must convert the dense layers to convolutional layers.
+Hence, to accomodate the name, <b>we must convert the dense VGG layers to convolutional layers</b>.
 There exists a beautiful way to go about this.
 </p>
 <!-- How to convert dense layers to conv layers -->
 <p style="text-align: justify">
   Suppose we have a dense layer that requires $ HW $ input units and produces $ D $ outputs.
-Ie. the weight matrix has dimensions $ D \times HW $.
-This dense layer can be convolutionalized as follows: each row of the weight matrix can be reshaped into a filter of dimenstions $ H \times W $.
-Thus we end up with $ D $ filters of size $ H \times W $.
+Ie. the weight matrix has dimensions $ D \times HW $. <b>This dense layer can be convolutionalized as follows: each row of the dense layer weight matrix can be reshaped into a filter of dimenstions $ H \times W $.
+Thus we end up with $ D $ filters of size $ H \times W $</b>.
 Note that this convolutionalized layer can now take arbitrarily sized inputs (it is exactly the same as any other convolution layer).
 Also note that if the input to this layer is of size $ H \times W $, then it performs the exact same operation as the original dense layer.
 I find this quite intuitive and easy to understand, but perhaps a better explanation of this convolutionalization procedure is available in the notes of CS231n <a href="http://cs231n.github.io/convolutional-networks/#convert" target="_blank">here</a>.
 In code, this reshaping of fully-connected weights of VGG-16 looks something like this:
 </p>

 ``` python